-Not quite satisfied with the light that’s available?
+Not quite satisfied with the available light?
 Don’t be afraid of getting out a speedlight.
-Sure, the harshness of a direct flash is a turn off for some.
+Sure, the harshness of a direct flash is a turn-off for some.
 But, what too many photographers don’t realize is that the best softbox for speedlights, you can soften up any subject.

 Today, we’re talking specifically about modifiers built to mount onto a flash head rather than a traditional studio light.
-In a lot of situations, it doesn’t make a ton of sense to bring in cumbersome gear that’s liable to break or weigh you down.
+In many situations, it doesn’t make a ton of sense to bring in cumbersome gear that’s liable to break or weigh you down.
 These softboxes allow photographers better light quality without taking on the expense and burden of a studio-grade setup.

 A Few Softbox Pointers